mrward/mrward.github.com/source/_posts/2018-12-19-NuGetSupportInVisualStudioMac7-7.markdown

    * Fixed NuGet sdk resolver not being found in Mono 5.16
    * Fixed null reference exception in package compatiblity check
    * Fixed Update menu enabled when project has no PackageReferences
+   * Fixed updating a NuGet package changing a reference's ItemGroup
+   * Fixed updating a NuGet package changing a fully qualified reference hint path to a relative path

 More information on all the new features and changes in [Visual Studio for Mac 7.7](https://www.visualstudio.com/vs/visual-studio-mac/) can be found in the [release notes](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-mac-relnotes#whats-new-in-77).